 Language for SMS Consent

-When gathering phone numbers for SMS marketing, you have to include language that explicitly informs people that they are consenting to receive text messages from your business, according to TCPA guidelines.
+When gathering phone numbers for SMS marketing, you have to include language that explicitly informs people that they are consenting to receive text messages from your business, according to compliance laws in your country.
 Messaging that only says that they are opting into general marking, and does not mention SMS specifically, is not sufficient.

 This type of language must be included where you actually collect phone numbers (e.g., as a label for the phone number input on a signup form).
 In Klaviyo, similar language is added automatically to a signup form when you add a phone number block.

 Methods for Gathering SMS Consent in Magento 2

 You should have the option to publish Klaviyo signup forms on your site through your integration.
 If you are not currently using Klaviyo signup forms or are unsure if you can, head to our article on installing Klaviyo signup forms.

 The sections below explain how to gather consent with:

 Collecting Consent with Popout or Flyout Signup Forms

 A simple way to gather SMS consent with Klaviyo is by using the Signup Form Builder to create a popup or flyout form for your Magento 2 store.
 These forms can include a phone number field as well as the necessary messaging.
 In Klaviyo, you can either create them from scratch, use a pre-built template from the Form Library, or add the phone number field to one of your existing forms.

 This example uses one of the pre-built popup form templates.
 Add a phone number block into the form.
 Note that when you add this block, the Collect SMS consent option will be selected and a text block with example compliance language.
 If you have questions regarding SMS consent, we recommend contacting your legal counsel.